 - Park Street Policy 604 Behavior Management

+- HC Operations Manual Physical Intervention Policy

 - Interview with Program Director

 - Interview with staff responsible for 1:1 supervision of youth

-- Interview with youth who have been separated from the group for safety reasons
+- Interview with youth including youth who have been separated from the group for safety reasons

 - Interview with Clinicians

 - Interview with Park Street part-time nurse

 The Howard Center policies prohibit the use of isolation.
-As previously described in this report, Park Street will separate youth for safety reasons (i.e. one-on-one supervision) but all youth continue to receive education, large-muscle exercise, and daily visits from a Park Street clinician and the Registered Nurse.
+More specifically, the HC Operations Manual Physical Intervention Policy states, "locked seclusion may not be used."
+As previously described in this report, Park Street will separate youth for safety reasons (i.e., one-on-one supervision) but all youth continue to receive education, large-muscle exercise, and daily visits from a Park Street clinician and the Registered Nurse.
 Staff and youth interviews verified youth are never placed in isolation and if there is a need for separation from the group, youth are provided the required services.
 Incidents of sexual abuse and sexual harassment by Park Street youth are viewed as a lapse in treatment and addressed immediately.
 Park Street Program is in compliance with this PREA standard.